buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``branchType``
-   either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``repourl`` or the branch is a mercurial named branch and can be found within the ``repourl``.
+   either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``repourl`` or the branch is a Mercurial named branch and can be found within the ``repourl``.

 ``clobberOnBranchChange``
    boolean, defaults to ``True``.
 If set and using inrepos branches,